francois-durand/my_toy_package/docs/tutorial.rst

 #.
 In PyCharm: commit/push.
 #.
 In Travis CI: go to Current.
 The build should be a success (it may take several minutes).
 #.
+In Codecov: you can navigate in your project to see what parts of the code are covered by the tests.
+#.
 In ReadTheDocs:

    #.
 In *Compilations*, the doc should be *transmis*.